W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/In-class Labs/Lab 9 - Buildings (Structs).md

 This function will have the following **input**:

 * What is the width of the new room?
-* What is the height of the new room?
+* What is the length of the new room?
 * What is the name of the new room?

 This function will set up a new room in the array, and then add one to **totalRooms**, so we know